-- (a) Section 34 of the Constitution does not apply directly to private arbitrations, primarily because they do not require public hearings. - (b) Indirect application of section 34 was not finally considered but it was stated that "mindful of the role courts have in giving effect to arbitration agreements . . . section 34 may have some relevance to the interpretation of legislation or the development of the common law." - (c) Arbitration agreements that contain provisions that are contrary to public policy in the light of the values of the Constitution will be null and void to that extent.
-In determining whether a provision is contra bonos mores, the spirit, purport and objects of the Bill of Rights will be of importance. - (d) In interpreting an arbitration agreement it should ordinarily be accepted that when parties submit to arbitration, they submit to a process they intend to be fair.
+- (a) Section 34 of the Constitution110 does not apply directly to private arbitrations, primarily because they do not require public hearings.111 - (b) Indirect application of section 34 was not finally considered but it was stated that "mindful of the role courts have in giving effect to arbitration agreements . . . section 34 may have some relevance to the interpretation of legislation or the development of the common law." - (c) Arbitration agreements that contain provisions that are contrary to public policy in the light of the values of the Constitution will be null and void to that extent.
+In determining whether a provision is contra bonos mores, the spirit, purport and objects of the Bill of Rights will be of importance.113 - (d) In interpreting an arbitration agreement it should ordinarily be accepted that when parties submit to arbitration, they submit to a process they intend to be fair.
 The arbitration agreement "should thus be interpreted, unless its terms expressly suggest otherwise, on the basis that the parties intended the arbitration proceedings to be conducted fairly.
-Indeed, it
+Indeed, it may well be that an arbitration agreement that provides expressly for a procedure that is unfair will be contra bonos mores."

-&lt;sup>110 Section 34 of the Constitution provides:
+110 Section 34 of the Constitution provides:

-&quot;Everyone has the right to have any dispute that can be resolved by the application of law decided in a fair public hearing before a court or, where appropriate, another independent and impartial tribunal or forum."
+[&]quot;Everyone has the right to have any dispute that can be resolved by the application of law decided in a fair public hearing before a court or, where appropriate, another independent and impartial tribunal or forum."

-&lt;sup>111 Lufuno Mphaphuli above n 9 at paras 213-4 and 216-8.
+111 Lufuno Mphaphuli above n 9 at paras 213-4 and 216-8.